 John Greenagel, spokesman for Sunnyvale-based AMD, said Intel agreed to share computer chip technology with AMD in the early 1980s, but then balked - something Intel has denied in ongoing disputes between the two companies.

 ″After achieving success in the market, Intel made a secret decision in 1984 to string us along,″ Greenagel said. ″They didn’t allow AMD to obtain access to future generations of the microprocessors.″

 Intel became the No. 1 microprocessor maker thanks to its agreement with International Business Machines Corp., which has used the chips in its personal computers since IBM unveiled its first PC in 1981.
 Intel’s so-called X86 line of microprocessors has been the most popular, including the 286, 386 and 486 chips.

-AMD also has accused Intel of keeping a tight grip on microprocessor supplies, and giving preferential treatment to larger favored customers.
+AMD accuses Intel of keeping a tight grip on microprocessor supplies and giving preferential treatment to larger, favored customers.